statmike/SAS-Mini-Projects/Organizing Macros/Readme.md

 ###For (1): Ad-hoc coding
 With ad-hoc coding, macros have a short span of use.
 The typical practice is to start by putting macros within the code file.
 A best practice is keeping macro definitions near the top of the code file.

-As the number of macros and the length of macros grow it can be a good next step to move macros to a secondary file and then '%include('path here')' the macros file within the main code file.
+As the number of macros and the length of macros grow it can be a good next step to move macros to a secondary file and then `%include('path here')` the macros file within the main code file.
 This will include all the macro code during each execution of the main code.
 This method allows the macros to easily be edited and tested.
 The macros will recompile at each job submission and catch any changes from edits.

 ###For (2): Project development
-During project development you need the flexibility of ad-hoc coding in (1) but with an end goal of deploying the final "locked" macros.
+During project development you need the flexibility of ad-hoc coding in (1) but with an end goal of deploying the final macros.
 In this case, my goal is to eventually deploy macros in an autocall library.

 Sidebar on autocall library usage:
 >To use an autocall library you store macros in `name.sas` files where the name matches the name of the contained macro.
 At job execution, SAS will look through autocall folders in the order they are defined until it finds the first `name.sas` file that matches the current macro call.